gabrielguerrero/ngrx-traits/libs/ngrx-traits/traits/src/custom-traits.md

 > **IMPORTANT**
 >
-> When inlining the function for actions, selectors, mutators and initialState, like we are doing in the example above, is important that you type the arguments of the function, otherwise return type of the function is not inferred correctly, in the case of effects or reducer the return type doesn't need to be inferred, so you can omit the types of the params , this is due to a [bug in the TS inference logic](https://github.com/microsoft/TypeScript/issues/42379).
+> When inlining the function for actions, selectors, mutators and initialState, like we are doing in the example above, is important that you type the arguments of the function, otherwise return type of the function is not inferred correctly there is a `TraitActionsFactoryConfig`, `TraitSelectorsFactoryConfig`, `TraitMutatorsFactoryConfig` and `TraitInitialStateFactoryConfig` that you can use on each case, in the case of effects or reducer the parameters are the inferred from the return types of the actions, selectors, mutators and initialState, so is better to not type them , this is due to a [bug in the TS inference logic](https://github.com/microsoft/TypeScript/issues/42379).
 >
-> In the example above the **allConfigs** param is not used you can either simply remove it because is the last param, or if is a middle param but not use typed it with _unknown_.
 >
-> Another way to work around it is by assigning the function to a variable, then the return type is inferred correctly, but you will still need to type the arguments you use because the type inference on then is lost, but you won't need to type the ones you don't, like:
+> Another way to work around it is by assigning the function to a variable, then the return type is inferred correctly, but you will still need to type the arguments you use because the type inference on then is lost, like:
 >
 > ```typescript
-> const actions = (actionsGroupKey: string) => ({
+> const actions = ({ actionsGroupKey }: TraitActionsFactoryConfig) => ({
 >    loadPerson: createAction(
 >    `${actionsGroupKey} Load Person`,
 >    props<{ id: string }>(),